kirang89/kirang.in/content/post/postgres_mosquitto.md

 ---

 Lately, I've been playing around with Mosquitto and MQTT in general.
-"Kiran Gangadharan" that is essential to prevent unauthorized access to topics is some sort of an access control mechanism.
+Something that is essential to prevent unauthorized access to topics is some sort of an access control mechanism.
 In this post, I'll illustrate the necessary steps for setting up an ACL(Access Control List) using Postgres and [mosquitto-auth-plugin](https://github.com/jpmens/mosquitto-auth-plug.git).